goodnekk/Distributed-Linkback-Graph/readme.md

 ## Protocol

-The protocol design is minimal, underspecified and
+The protocol is minimal and underspecified by design.

 ### Node
 Every Node is required to have the following requests: